 My Favorite Podcasts

-I enjoy podcasts that educate, inform, or inspire.
-There’s a lot of good shows that fit that mold, but here are a few of my favorite shows that I listen to most often and have set subscribed to so I get the latest and greatest (so nice to have them on your phone automatically these days).
+My favorite podcasts are those that educate, inform, or inspire.
+There’s a lot of good shows that fit that mold, but here are a few of my favorite shows that I listen to most often and have subscribed so I always get the latest and greatest (so nice to have them on your phone automatically these days).

-If you’re looking for some awesome podcasts, I’d strongly recommend taking a look at these first!
+If you’re looking for some awesome podcasts to check out, I’d strongly recommend taking a look at these first!

 This is a relatively recent addition to my podcast repertoire, but it makes for interesting and somewhat random listening.
 Josh and Chuck tackle one big topic each episode about, well, pretty much anything.